 - Very competitive.
 Since the market is much smaller, competition is more fierce in the B2B model.
 You need to be ready to react to any marketing or discounts offered by your competitors.
 Providing superior service is a necessity.

 - Difficulty forecasting.
-Both manufacturers and resellers can run into issues with demand forecasting since B2B has a shorter inventory cycle count.
-This can in turn lead to overestimating demand and leave all parties with dead stock.
+Both manufacturers and resellers can run into issues with demand forecasting.
+This is because B2B has a shorter inventory cycle count, which sometimes makes physical counts of inventory challenging.
+This can, in turn, lead to overestimating demand and leave all parties with dead stock (see dead stock meaning).

 B2B Business Examples